openclarity/functionclarity/README.md

 ### Sign command detailed usage
-FC supports signing of code from local folders and images.
+FunctionClarity supports signing of code from local folders and images.
 When signing images, make sure you are logged in to the docker repository where your images deployed.

 ---